zapmal/custom-calendar/README.md

    - Run on command line `npm install` or `yarn install`
    - `npm run serve` to start development server.
    - `npm run compile-prod` to compile in production mode.
    - `npm run compile-dev` to compile in development mode.
-   - Go on and check localhost:5000 now.

 Did it with the goal of integrating it in other app, that's why the header says something like "should be easy to